Oscario0/loom/README_Loom.md

 - `arm64` MacBook Air 2022 with an M2 processor and 16GB of RAM.
 - `amd64` HP Laptop 15-db1xxx 2019 with AMD Ryzen 5 3500U and 16GB of RAM.
 We recommend running this artifact on a machine with at least 16GB of RAM.
-We are also providing a VM with Ubuntu 24.04 LTS for testing on `AArch64`
+We are also providing a VM with Xubuntu 20.04.4 64bit for testing on `amd64`.

 ## Build and Setup